diffplug/gitfromscratch/share/remotes/remotes.md

 ![Browse remotes](remotes-browse.mp4)

 If you just started a new project, then this section will be empty.
-If you cloned the project from a central server, then there's probably one remote named `origin`.  **A remote is just a URL with a nickname.**  There are three kinds of address:
+If you cloned the project from a central server, then there's probably one remote named "origin".  **A remote is just a URL with a nickname.**  There are three kinds of URL:

 1. **File**  is for a repository on your local hard drive or a shared drive.
 You probably won't use this much, but it's great for learning about synchronizing because you can manipulate both sides of the connection.
 	+ `file:///C:/Users/<username>/Documents/gitfromscratch` (windows)